Access main content

 1. Icebreaker activities to get to know each other

-• The Chinese Portrait Game
+• The Chinese portrait game

-• Speed-meeting, high school version
+• Speed dating, high school style

 • The creative presentation sheet

-2. Outdoor cohesion activities
+2. Outdoor team-building activities

-• Orienteering in high school
+• Orienteering in the high school

 3. Creative projects to decorate the high school

-• The collaborative fresco
+• The collaborative mural

-• The photo exhibition "My summer in pictures"
+• The photo exhibition "My Summer in Pictures"

 4. Intellectual and cultural challenges

-• The general knowledge quiz in teams
+• Team general knowledge quiz

 • The tailor-made back-to-school escape game